Fintech Disruptors: Reflections on the 2018 London Fintech Week Conference

 With global investments standing at $35bn, there’s been massive growth in the Fintech arena, with dominance in China with Ant Financial, and the majority of investments leading towards the loans and payments sector.
-Finastra noted the industry winners are those who invest in platform and network (community), for example Ant Financial, Amazon, and ParentPay, a simple e-payment service using biometrics and prepaid accounts designed for parents and school-age children.
+Finastra noted the industry winners are those who invest in platform and network (community), for example, Ant Financial, Amazon, and ParentPay, a simple e-payment service using biometrics and prepaid accounts designed for parents and school-age children.

 With extensive growth in London and Europe, putting Brexit aside, the industry challenge and much of the agenda concentrated on understanding and acting on the enablers supporting tremendous scale.
-Three broad themes emerged through the day.
+Three broad themes emerged throughout the day.

 - Collaboration: Expanding the Fintech pie is entirely possible.
 Partnerships and collaboration between large incumbents and smaller Fintech providers are the way forward, and there are several ways of doing this from Accelerators, to M&A, to startup bootcamp investments, to partnership and integration.
 As highlighted by Barclays (the Rise) and Aviva, large incumbents are reorganizing themselves in preparation for funding, partnering with, absorbing smaller and innovative Fintech companies, which are in a place to offer value to customers.
-Note the Insurance industry is playing catch-up, and now is the time for tech providers to develop customer centered and innovative approaches to creating differentiated, lower risk, lower premium propositions.
+Note the Insurance industry is playing catch-up, and now is the time for tech providers to develop customer-centered and innovative approaches to creating differentiated, lower risk, lower premium propositions.

 - Development on the fringes: After years of investment in blockchain technologies, cryptocurrencies, and Fintech platforms, there is growing recognition that scale is dependent upon certain enablers to drive customer awareness and engagement.